 The forests of Central Panama are full of mammals, and although it may take a little searching, finding neotropical mammals is memorable and rewarding!
 We also take advantage of the forests around us to find birds, frogs, reptiles, and insects—there won’t be a dull moment!

-- Enjoy five nights at the Canopy Tower, a converted radar tower, completely surrounded by wildlife
+- Unwind for five nights at the Canopy Tower, a converted radar tower, completely surrounded by wildlife

-- Walk Semaphore Hill Road in Soberanía National Park looking for sloths, tamanduas, and coatis, as well as trogons, motmots, and antbirds
+- Discover Semaphore Hill Road in Soberanía National Park looking for sloths, tamanduas, and coatis, as well as trogons, motmots, and antbirds

-- Take the Birdmobile to Pipeline Road, looking for wild cats like Jaguarundi, and great birds
+- Take a ride in the Birdmobile to Pipeline Road, looking for wild cats like Jaguarundi, and great birds

 - Embark on night drives looking for Common Opossum, sloths, Peccary, and birds like Spectacled Owl